NLeSC/collab-demos/demos/caselaw/README.md

 and even experts are not aware of all cases that may be relevant.

-The aim of this project was therefore to develop software that could assist the legal community in analyzing case law.
+The aim of this project was therefore to develop software that could assist the legal community at large (prosecutors, judges, lawyers, legal aids, but also researchers and students) in analyzing case law.
 For this, NLeSC worked together with Maastricht University to develop an interactive visualization.
 This has been implemented as follows.
 The collective of cases that together make up case law can be thought of as a network, or _graph_.
 Each node in the graph represents a case, while the edges represent references to other cases.
 The graph can be visualized to make it easy for a non-technical user to discover which cases are related.
 By using metrics from graph theory, such as _in-degree_, _out-degree_, _betweenness_, etc., the nodes in the graph can be annotated with additional information.
 The additional  information helps a researcher quickly assess a node's importance.
 By presenting case law visually as a graph, the structure underpinning case law is made explicit.

 # Demo usage